 Databases and Scripting:

 Attention must be paid to the kind of database software that you’re currently using.
-In general, MS SQL databases have been designed for serving web hosting providers which are Windows-based.
-On the other hand, My SQL databases are uniquely made for web hosting providers which are Linux-based.
-Additionally, My SQL can run on nearly every platform, while with a MS SQL Server, you can only use Windows.
+In general, MS SQL databases have been designed to serve web hosting providers who are Windows-based.
+On the other hand, My SQL databases are uniquely made for web hosting providers, which are Linux-based.
+Additionally, My SQL can run on nearly every platform, while with an MS SQL Server, you can only use Windows.

-In case you’re making use of special scripting languages like CGI, Perl, PHPor ASP, ensure that the new hosting provider is supporting them, lets you end up having moved your website where it won’t work despite all the effort made in moving.
+In case you’re making use of special scripting languages like CGI, Perl, PHP or ASP, ensure that the new hosting provider is supporting them, letting you end up having moved your website where it won’t work despite all the effort made in moving.

 Performance & Reliability:

 You need to select a host that pays keen attention to how their platform performs and how reliable it is to their clients.
 It would make no sense to make the moving effort if you have to make another move soon.